Homebrew/homebrew-cask/doc/cask_language_reference/readme.md

 The available symbols for macOS versions are: `:mavericks`, `:yosemite`, `:el_capitan`, `:sierra`, `:high_sierra`, `:mojave`, and `:catalina`.
 The corresponding numeric version strings should be given as major releases containing a single dot.

-Note that in the official Homebrew Cask repository only the symbolic names are allowed.
+Note that in the official Homebrew Cask repositories only the symbolic names are allowed.
 The numeric comparison may only be used for third-party taps.

 ### Always Fall Through to the Newest Case